Financial Aid Policies

 Loan Code of Conduct

 Mid Michigan College recognizes that ensuring the integrity of the student financial aid process is critical to providing fair and affordable access to higher education in Michigan.
-Therefore, these GUIDELINES are designed to avoid any potential for a conflict of interest between Mid Michigan Community College and students or their parents in the student financial aid process.
+Therefore, these GUIDELINES are designed to avoid any potential for a conflict of interest between Mid Michigan College and students or their parents in the student financial aid process.

 Family Educational Rights & Privacy Act (FERPA)